 If the power grid ever does go down for a long period of time you’re going to have to learn how to use your kitchen the same way your grandmother, or great-grandmother did.
 So I have put together a list of some essential kitchen items a prepper should have in there kitchen.
 When choosing your kitchen items you’re going to want to stay away from plastics and the cheaper products made in China, you want to have items that will last a lifetime.

 Wood Cook Stove with Oven – This is going to be your biggest expense, but your greatest asset should the power grid ever go down.

 Matches – There are many ways to start a fire, but when it comes down to it matches by far are the easiest way.
-Paper book matches are the most cost efficient.

 Hand Meat Grinder – Used to make your own hamburger, and sausage, grind rabbit, venison, pork, beef, chicken and turkey

 Can-Opener – Have a good sturdy hand operated can-opener also keep a couple of P-38′s on hand.

 Hand Grain Mill – These are great to grind wheat, rice, barley, and oats, into flour.

 Cast Iron Cookware – Cast Iron when properly taken care of will last a lifetime, plus it can handle the high temperatures of cooking over a wooden stove or an open fire.